 Depending on your study abroad destination, we recommend you begin your accommodation search as early as possible.
 If you need support or further information regarding accommodation in the host country, it is best to contact the International Office at your host university directly.
 Another option is to visit our Experience report portal to receive valuable guidance on this topic from former Erasmus+ International outgoing students.

-Depending on the country where your Erasmus+ International study stay will take place, we strongly recommend that you contact its relevant representative authority in Austria well in advance.
-Since your stay abroad is for academic purposes rather than tourism, it is your responsibility to secure the appropriate visa or residence permit for the host country.
-Please ensure you allow sufficient time to complete your visa application before your planned departure.
+Depending on the destination country where your Erasmus+ International study visit will take place, we strongly recommend that you contact the relevant representative authority of that country in Austria at an early stage.
+As your stay abroad is for academic purposes and not for tourism, it is your responsibility to apply for the appropriate visa or residence permit for the host country.
+Please ensure that you allow sufficient time to process your visa application before your planned departure.

 Useful links:

-Please note the current information and travel warnings on the website of the Austrian Foreign Ministry.
-All Austrian citizens are advised to register for their study abroad period ⇒ here.
-In the case of all non-Austrian participants, it is advisable to inquire about this in advance at the respective embassy of their home country.
+The latest information and travel advice on the website of the Austrian Foreign Ministry must be observed.
+All Austrian students are advised to register their stay abroad ⇒ here.
+All non-Austrian students are advised to check with the respective embassy of their home country in advance.